Green House Advisory Group

 Oliver Greenfield is convenor of the Green Economy Coalition, which brings together over 60 organisations, from NGOs to businesses, research and international bodies who are united by a vision of prosperity for all within the limits of the planet.
 Prior to this, Oliver led WWF UK’s Sustainable Business and Economics work, where he pioneered systemic stakeholder change programmes.
 He has degrees in engineering, business and economics.

-Allyson Pollock is director of the Institute of Health and Society at Newcastle University.
-She is an academic, public health doctor, and leading authority on PFI and the implications of market mechanisms and privatisation of public services.
+Allyson Pollock is professor of public health at Newcastle University.
+She is an academic, public health doctor, and leading authority on Private Finance Initiative (PFI) and the implications of market mechanisms and privatisation of health and social care services.
 She is the author of NHS plc and co-author of The New NHS: A Guide.

 Pritam Singh is Professor Emeritus at Oxford Brookes Business School and until recently a Visiting Scholar including at Wolfson College, Oxford as well as universities in Brazil, India & Russia.
 He has published four single authored books including: Federalism, Nationalism and Development: India and the Punjab Economy.
 He is on the editorial board of several journals including Capitalism Nature Socialism as well as having coedited another three books.
 On an invitation from Economic and Political Weekly (EPW), India’s most reputed academic journal, he guest editor its Special Punjab Issue in January 2017.
 He has won awards from World Association of Political Economy and University of California (Riverside).

 Geoff Tansey curates the online Food Systems Academy, chaired the independent Fabian Commission on Food and Poverty in 2014-15, was a member of The Food Ethics Council from 2000-21 and holds a number of honorary positions in several universities.
+He became a trustee of the Quaker Peace Studies Trust in 2022.
 His books include The future control of food co-edited with Tasmin Tajotte and the prize-winning The Food System: a guide with Tony Worsley.
-His co-edited book ‘A World Divided - Militarism and Development after the Cold War’ from 1994 was republished in 2021.
-In June 2005, he received one of six Joseph Rowntree ‘Visionaries for a Just and Peaceful World’ Awards and, in 2008, he won the Derek Cooper Award for best food campaigner/educator, at the BBC Radio 4 Food and Farming Awards.
+His co-edited book 'A World Divided - Militarism and Development after the Cold War' from 1994 was republished in 2021.
+In June 2005, he received one of six Joseph Rowntree 'Visionaries for a Just and Peaceful World' Awards and, in 2008, he won the Derek Cooper Award for best food campaigner/educator, at the BBC Radio 4 Food and Farming Awards.
+The Future Control of Food was the joint winner of the Derek Cooper Award for Campaigning and Investigative Food Writing, in the Guild of Food Writers Awards in 2009.

 Find out about the Green House Core Group.